 - Willingness to take accountability for the work of CAG.

 - Willingness to support CAG decisions when they do not agree with the CAG Chair’s personal views.

 - Vision and ability to look towards new initiatives and future projects.

-The CAG is responsible for identifying and recommending the CAG Chair for EC approval.
+The CAG is responsible for identifying and recommending the CAG Chair for Executive Committee approval.
 It is important to note that it is an open process in which anyone can apply.
 However, all information concerning who applies, data collected, and all discussions of candidates is kept strictly confidential.
 The selection process is accomplished in three phases:

 Phase 1: Identify and encourage potential CAG Chair candidates

 Phase 3: Evaluate candidates and recommend CAG Chair to Executive Committee for approval